 How does a water softener work?

-An ion exchange, salt based, water softener tackles the problem of lime-scale by eliminating harmful minerals from the water before it has chance to reach the taps.
+An ion exchange, salt based, water softener tackles the problem of lime-scale by eliminating harmful minerals from the water before it has the chance to reach the taps.
 A water softener is connected to the home’s plumbing system, normally close to the incoming mains to ensure all parts of the home benefit from softened water.

 The softening process adds a very small amount of extra sodium to the water supply, which in most cases is safe to drink.
+If you’re concerned, installing a water filter will reduce the amount of sodium in the water and improve its taste.

 Water softener design